Terms of Reference

 The Andrina McCulloch Public Speaking Competition occurs annually, normally in late January or early February.

-The competition is open to all students of Queen’s University in any program or faculty.
+The competition is open to all students attending Queen’s University in any program or faculty.

 Competition finalists receive monetary prizes from the endowed funds administered by Student Awards.
 This amount varies annually depending on the interest generated by the endowment.

-The competition is jointly administered by the Dan School of Drama and Music and the Student Life Centre and shall operate under the purview of the Provost’s Advisory Committee for the Promotion of the Arts according to the provisions herein.
+The competition is administered by The Dan School of Drama and Music and shall operate under the purview of the Provost’s Advisory Committee for the Promotion of the Arts (PACPA) according to the provisions herein.

 Each competitor will present two speeches: the compulsory speech and an original speech (prepared or impromptu).